PenfieldLibrary/primo-libguides-link-converter/README.md

 # primo-libguides-link-converter
 ## Description
-This application will take a file of non-Primolinks and convert them to Primo links.
+This application will take a file of non-Primo links and convert them to Primo links.
+Then export them to a CSV file.

 ## Installation